Emulator Issues #9615

 You're not experiencing audio skipping.
 You're experiencing stuttering from shader cache generation (which effectively makes everything stutter not just the audio).

-Updated by disk almost 8 years ago
+Updated by disk over 8 years ago

 That would make sense if the problem were resolved by sitting around in the game for awhile, but it didn't, it continued to occur as long as I sat on any given part of Metroid Prime and Super Smash Bros.
 Melee (menus, in-game play, etc...) (and persisted at all times for these games), the problem was only resolved for some unknown reason when I came back to try playing it and other games on a later occasion.
 Does the lack of a shader cache explain why the Metroid Prime title screen music would continue to skip non-stop for around 5~10 minutes or so?
 I don't think so.